 How to take carbimazole

-- Keep taking your carbimazole tablets.
+- Keep taking carbimazole regularly.
 It may take 4 to 8 weeks before you notice an improvement.

 Precautions – before starting carbimazole